Muscles of the Tongue

 Anchored to the floor of the mouth and slung at the rear from muscles attached to a spiky outgrowth at the base of the skull, the tongue is a strong muscle with special areas that detect the flavor of food.

 The tongue is made up of muscles covered by mucous membranes.
-These muscles are attached to the lower jaw and to the hyoid bone (a small, U-shapedmycontentbreak bone, which lies deep in the muscles at the back of the tongue) above the larynx.
+These muscles are attached to the lower jaw and to the hyoid bone (a small, U-shaped bone, which lies deep in the muscles at the back of the tongue) above the larynx.
 The muscle fibers are heavily supplied with nerves, so it can manipulate food in the mouth and place it between the teeth for chewing - without being bitten in the process.
 The tongue also aids in the formation of sounds of speech and coordinates its movements to aid in swallowing.

 Although the tongue may seen to be floating freely in the floor of the mouth, it is actually anchored in all directions by the four extrinsic muscle sets, which work together to move the tongue in virtually any direction.
 The movements they produce, however, are pretty coarse, and fine shape changes are the province of the intrinsic tongue muscles.